 I am often asked by potential clients “When do I hire an attorney in a workers’ compensation case?”
-Putting aside for a moment the implications associated with how this will impact one’s employment setting with their employer and/or co-employees, I respond that there are three events which trigger an attorney’s involvement.
+Putting aside for a moment the implications associated with how this will impact one’s employment setting with their employer and/or co-employees, I respond that there are three events that trigger an attorney’s involvement.

 First, one must understand that Florida’s workers’ compensation system provides two basic categories of benefits, namely indemnity commonly referred to as lost wages and reasonable and necessary medical care.
 Generally, medical benefits control the direction and duration of the indemnity benefits.